Did you know that there’s a link between cerebral palsy and fatigue?

 One of the most important things to practice is conserving energy for the whole day.

 Planning is key.
-We suggest writing everything down in order of importance and challenging yourself to accomplish all these tasks by the end of the day.
+We suggest making a list of tasks and activities in order of importance and challenging yourself to accomplish these tasks by the end of the day.

-Some days will be better than others, so don’t be too hard on yourself and be flexible.
+Some days will be more productive than others, so allow yourself to be flexible.

-It might sound counterintuitive, but exercising will give you more energy.
+It might sound counterintuitive, but exercising creates more energy.

-The first few attempts at exercise are always the most challenging.
-Once your body gets adjusted to being active, it will become less tiring and daunting.
+Initially, exercise is challenging, but when your body adjusts to being active, it will become less tiring

 Getting a good night’s rest is essential for recharging energy levels and productivity.

-If you’re experiencing difficulty sleeping, try to identify what’s causing it.
+If you’re experiencing difficulty sleeping, it’s important to identify what’s causing it.
 Is it pain?
 Anxiety?
 Respiratory complications?
-More often than not, it’s a combination of complications.
+Often, it’s a combination of symptoms.

-Getting enough, good quality sleep will keep your circadian rhythm (internal 24-hour clock) in proper alignment and ensure that you don’t experience drastic dips in energy throughout the day.
+Getting good quality sleep maintains your circadian rhythm (internal 24-hour clock) and ensures that you don’t experience fluctuations in energy throughout the day.

-If you’re constantly tired, a mid-day nap might just be exactly what you need to recharge.
+If you’re consistently tired, a mid-day nap might be what you need to recharge.

 It’s important to consume a healthy, nutrient-dense diet to prevent fatigue throughout the day.

-Similarly, eating too much can cause you to feel drowsy and lethargic.
+Similarly, eating too much may cause you to feel drowsy and lethargic.

 Consider eating smaller and more frequent meals throughout the day to prevent spikes in blood sugar.

-Additionally, make sure to drink a lot of water throughout the day to prevent dehydration.
+Additionally, drink water throughout the day to prevent dehydration.

-Even just a little bit of dehydration can negatively affect physical and cognitive performance.
+Even minimal dehydration may negatively affect physical and cognitive performance.

 Adaptive tools are designed to help you become more independent.

-Cerebral palsy can make many tasks more difficult and using adaptive tools like reachers and universal cuffs can help individuals with CP conserve energy.
+Cerebral palsy makes many tasks more difficult and using adaptive tools like reachers and universal cuffs may help individuals with CP conserve energy.

 Deep Breathing Exercises

 We inhale oxygen to fuel cellular activity.
-People with cerebral palsy that have difficulties controlling their breathing can develop low oxygen levels which cause fatigue.
+People with cerebral palsy that have difficulties controlling their breathing may develop low oxygen levels which causes fatigue.

-Practicing deep breathing exercises will help you strengthen your respiratory muscles and increase lung volume for deeper, more effective breaths.
+Practicing deep breathing exercises strengthens respiratory muscles and increases lung volume for deeper, more effective breaths.

 Cerebral Palsy and Fatigue: Summary

-People with cerebral palsy use more energy because of their motor impairments.
+People with cerebral palsy use more energy due to their motor impairments.

 Whether it’s spasticity, uncontrollable movements, poor posture, or lack of coordination, cerebral palsy can make it difficult to perform simple tasks.

-It can be both mentally and physically exhausting trying to manage cerebral palsy, but there are actions you can take to help stabilize your energy levels throughout the day like eating healthy, exercising, and getting enough sleep.
+It may be mentally and physically exhausting to manage cerebral palsy, but there are actions to stabilize your energy levels throughout the day such as eating healthy, exercising, and getting enough sleep.